dalesgit/logseq/pages/SD training Nov 7.md

 			- Nina: had a voice teacher who could hear e.g. "grief" in a person's voice.
 		- SD for the bereaved
 			- What does "ego" mean
+			- cf. "Transformation of consciousness" ony happens when we're not holding too tightly onto our defenses.
+How be in complete surrender mode.